ageneric/pygame-engine-indev/Assets/docs.md

 ## Node
 The Node class is the base class of all engine classes.
 An Instance of the Node class is referred to as a Node.

 A Node represents an entity and contains all the data and scripts required for it to perform some purpose.
 A Node is part of the tree of Nodes.
-You can view this in the Tree Tab.
+You can view this in the Tree View.

 A Node has a single parent in the tree of Nodes, which is another Node or a Scene.
 To get the parent, use:
 `self.parent`